ropensci/dynamite/README.md

 -   Support for both time-varying and time-invariant effects
 -   Joint modelling of multiple measurements per individual (multiple channels)
--   Support for non-gaussian observations
+-   Support for non-gaussian observations.
 -   Realistic counterfactual predictions which take account the dynamic structure of the model
 -   Clear quantification of parameter and predictive uncertainty due to